gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 She asked if I got headaches.

-I said yes, always.
+I said yes, always!
 I drink a lot of caffeine,
 I don't drink enough water,
 I have sleep problems.
-I had normalized the headaches a long time ago.
+I had normalized the headaches a long time ago...

 Then a second doctor came into the room.
 Then a third.